 With the launch of Google’s free solution, Google Optimize, A/B testing is now accessible for even relatively small businesses.
 Optimize allows you to run redirect tests to compare the performance of different landing pages and make changes to existing pages for iterative testing.

 5. Why do we code your experiments?

-We code experiments rather than relying on the visual editors that many tools offer.
-This is because coding experiments minimises the amount of script on your site and so is less likely to have any impact on the load speed of the page.
-Visual editors often duplicate code as more changes are made and are not recommended for best practice optimisation.
+It is better to manually code experiments than rely on the visual editors offered by many tools.
+Manual coding minimises the amount of script on your site and is less likely to have an impact on load speed.
+Visual editors often duplicate code as changes are made and are not recommended for best practice optimisation.

-We apply industry best practices for experimentation and maintain our skills and knowledge through the CXL Institute.
+Conversion Uplift follows industry best practices for experimentation, and employees maintain their skills and knowledge through the CXL Institute.

 If you would like to get in touch, email: